baxpr/petreg/README.md

 # PET to MR registration via CT

-Preprocessing and extraction of data from regions in a PET image.
+Preprocessing and extraction of data from regions in a PET image, using FSL.

-1. Motion correction applied to PET time series
+1. Motion correction applied to PET time series (`mcflirt`)
-2. Mean PET registered to CT
+2. Mean PET registered to CT (`flirt` 6 dof)
-3. CT registered to MR
+3. CT registered to MR (`flirt` 6 dof)
-4. Regional values extracted from PET for the supplied MR segmentation
+4. PET regional values extracted using the supplied MR segmentation (`fslmeants`)

 ## Inputs